 Set Up Links on your Website and E-Newsletters

-Plus, those orange stars on Google Reviews show up when people see Google search results.
+Plus, those yellow stars on Google Reviews appear when people see Google search results.
 Having those stars behind your name will generate more potential clients and rank you higher in Google search results.
 People want to see personal reviews.
 Reviews add credibility to your business and click through to more leads generated.

 Be aware!
-According to the FTC revised disclosure policy, you can’t pay someone for a review or give away free products without them mentioning it in their review.
+According to the FTC revised disclosure policy, you can’t pay someone for a review or give away free products without them mentioning it in their study.
 Refrain from asking for “good reviews” but instead ask for honest ones.
-Doing it verbally through a telemarketing call just after the job is completed is an opportune time.
-Touching base with them within three to six months later to see how they like the installation/service/product and if they have any questions gives you an opportunity to rectify any displeasure and get to know them better, forming a relationship thereby solidifying a recommendation.
+Doing it verbally through a telemarketing call just after completing the job is opportune.
+Touching base with them within three to six months later to see how they like the installation/service/product and if they have any questions allows you to rectify any displeasure and get to know them better, forming a relationship and thereby solidifying a recommendation.

-I have done this for clients by calling right after the job was completed and following these steps outlined above.
-It has gained goodwill and rectified certain misunderstandings that otherwise might not have been clarified.
-It also gives an opportunity to chat with the client and remind them of the other services provided by your company.
-Answering their gardening questions or reminding them, it’s time to fertilize or how to prune will entice them to remember you the next time someone mentions they need a landscaper or lawn care professional.
+I have done this for clients by calling right after completing the job and following the abovementioned steps.
+It has gained the goodwill and rectified misunderstandings that might not have been clarified otherwise.
+It also allows chatting with the client and reminds them of the other services provided by your company.
+Answering their gardening questions or reminding them it’s time to fertilize or how to prune will entice them to remember you the next time someone mentions they need a landscaper or lawn care professional.
 They will immediately think of your business and recommend you!
 The following directions are a few ways to get you jump-started.
 Contact me for packages and pricing if you are interested in this service.

 Quick List on How to Generate Links

-To generate LinkedIn recommendations on your LinkedIn profile page, scroll down to Recommendations; click on Manage; at the top click on Ask for recommendations.
-Then send to associates, colleagues and those you have touched in the industry.
+To generate LinkedIn recommendations on your LinkedIn profile page, scroll down to Recommendations; click on Manage; at the top, click Ask for advice.
+Then send it to associates, colleagues, and those you have touched in the industry.

 Facebook Business Reviews:

 To generate a review in Houzz, sign in to your dashboard and click on Reviews in the bar menu.
 Then Get Reviews.
-Type in the client’s email address(s) that you want to generate a review from.
+Type in the client’s email address(s) that you want to generate a review for.
 More than one email can be entered.
-Generic verbiage is already in place or it can be edited before sending.
+Generic verbiage is already in place, or it can be edited before sending.

-If you are needing some help generating reviews, give me a call and we can determine the package that is right for you.
+If you need help generating reviews, call me, and we can determine the right package for you.